andyaiken/skirmish/docs/tasks.md

   * Action parameter selection / 'go' button / etc, should happen in the card itself
   * Indicate to the user whether a hero's movement / actions have been spent
     * On the move / action tabs?
+  * Indicate combatant's damage / wounds / conditions on the map token / in the initiative list
+  * Show combatants that have already acted in the initiative list (in a separate section below)
   * Allow other victory conditions
     * Get a certain number of heroes to a particular area
     * Get one hero to a particular area and stay there for a certain number of rounds
     * Defeat a specific opponent within a certain number of rounds
+* Dark mode
+* Undo movement

+## Ideas for Species / Roles / Backgrounds

 * Mountebank, Thief, and Pixie should have an attack redirection aura
 * Gnome, Thief should be able to set / disable traps
 * Minotaur, Reptilian, and Shadowborn should be able to intimidate